americanexpress/unify-jdocs/readme.md

   /**
    * Returns the date type of the leaf node
    */
-  LeafNodeDataType getLeafNodeDataType(String path, String... vargs);
+  DataType getLeafNodeDataType(String path, String... vargs);

   /**
    * Returns the date type of the leaf node
    */
-  LeafNodeDataType getArrayValueLeafNodeDataType(String path, String... vargs);
+  DataType getArrayValueLeafNodeDataType(String path, String... vargs);

   /**
    * Sets the type of a document.
 The model object needs to be already loaded.
 Validation against the model will